Games & Quizzes

 /CHānj/

 act or process bringing change.
-Exchanges of one set of clothes for another.
-To replace something with another thing.
+Exchanges of one set of clothes for another. make different.

 /əˈsōsēˌādid/